 SpiderOak One has issues with mobile access, which can be devastating to completing projects in timely fashions.
 The search function from the web is limited as well, and this restricts certain users from gaining access to the file library.

 Dropbox Alternatives for Business – Box

 Box is essentially the business form of Dropbox.
 Box is a secure data-storage software that allows users to access files from any device.
 It offers a good backup system, and has teamed with security partners to ensure complete safety of all data no matter the situation.

-Box unfortunately doesn’t offer administrators of a company the luxury of being able to monitor which users see which data and when.
+Box unfortunately doesn’t offer administrators the luxury of being able to monitor which users see which data and when.
 It also doesn’t use metadata, so companies spend a lot of time trying to locate certain files and images.